 - 4.13.a.
 The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
 (Core) - 4.13.a.1.
-The program must provide education in the interpretation of basic science and clinical research and literature, and the application of the information gathered from these sources.
-(Core) - 4.13.a.2.
+The program must provide education in research design and the interpretation of basic science and clinical research and literature, and along with their application in the osteopathic neuromusculoskeletal medicine setting the application of the information gathered from these sources.
+(Core)

+- 4.13.a.2.
 The program must provide education in research design specific to an osteopathic manipulative medicine setting.
 (Core) - 4.13.b.
 The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
-(Core)

-4.14.
+(Core) - 4.14.
 Faculty Scholarly Activity